-Recommendations:
+Recommendation:

 • It is advised that clear signage be erected in and around the development to ensure that all persons do not access restricted areas.
-This will minimise excuse making opportunities for offenders when trying to gain access to restricted areas such as residents only lifts and car parking.
+This will minimise excuse making opportunities for offenders when trying to gain access to restricted areas such as offices and storage facilities.